owiwamasa/charlotte_hornets_project/README.md

 ### 3) Player Per Game Statistics Table

-- View a team roster's traditional per game averages
+- View a roster's traditional per game averages
 - Sort roster by a particular statistic in ascending or descending order by clicking on a table header
+- Click on a row to view Player Season Trends for a Selected Statistic

 <img src='./frontend/src/assets/Images/player-per-game-stats.png' width='750px' />
 <br />
 <br />

-### 4) Player Season Trend for a Selected Statistic
+### 4) Player Season Trends for a Selected Statistic

 - Choose a traditional statistic from in dropdown menu
 - Analyze a chosen player's season trends for a selected statistic